 Every morning I check to see what assignments I am missing.
 If your child is missing an assignment, I will work with them throughout the day.
 I do understand that every once in a while there just

 isn't time to get homework done at night, but if it becomes a habit I will contact you.

 Once school is underway, your child should read at least 20 minutes in a good fit book and then write what they are thinking about that book on the log.
 The log covers five days worth of reading, so if you are too busy on one night, they may read a night during the weekend.
-The log must be turned in the following Monday to receive full credit.
 They are also asked to record the number of minutes they read each night.
-This log will become a major part of their reading grade since they will be filling it out every week.
-It also will count towards our reading incentive program, BH READ.
+This log will count towards our reading incentive program, BH READ.
 Don't hesitate to ask if you have questions about the book log.
 We do one together in class for a couple of weeks before I assign this log so students have a good idea of what to do, but questions always arise.
 There is some information at the top of the log for your child to fill out each night as well, including the title (the title of their book)and the pages read (for example pages 23-32 or all).
 There is also a line for your signature.
-If your child is reading a book that doesn't take a full 20 minutes to read, just have them reread it.
+If your child is reading a book that doesn't take a full 20 minutes to read, just have them reread it or begin a new book.
 Rereading books is a great way to improve fluency!
 This may be difficult for some students at the beginning, but it becomes easier as the year progresses.
 Writing about what you read is proven to increase comprehension, which is a goal I have for all of my students!